Arch-Network/book/src/program/instructions-and-messages.md

 ### Messages

-A message is a collection of instructions that form a transaction.
-Messages ensure atomic execution of multiple instructions.
+A message is a collection of instructions that form a [transaction].
+Messages ensure atomic execution of multiple instructions, meaning either all instructions succeed or none take effect.

 #### Structure
 ```rust